Mastering “Sticky but Not Collapsing” in Sourdough

 - STUpendous

-Why the Outer Skin Matters in Wet Inclusion Sourdough
+The Importance of the Outer Skin in Wet Inclusion Sourdough

-When shaping sourdough with inclusions like strawberries, cherries, or chocolate, hydration increases.
-Sugar dissolves and alters fermentation timing.
-Heavy inclusions also add weight to the gluten structure.
+When you’re shaping sourdough with delicious inclusions like strawberries, cherries, or even chocolate, things get interesting.
+The hydration level skyrockets, and sugar dissolves, which can mess with fermentation timing.
+Plus, those heavy inclusions add weight to the gluten structure, making it even more crucial to handle your dough with care.

-The outer skin of the dough acts as a structural barrier.
-If you tear it aggressively, you lose tension.
-If you stretch and form it gently, you preserve gas retention and support oven spring.
+The outer skin of the dough is your best friend.
+It acts as a structural barrier.
+If you tear it aggressively, you risk losing all that precious tension.
+But if you stretch and form it gently, you preserve gas retention and support a glorious oven spring.

-That’s the difference between chaotic dough and controlled fermentation.
+That’s the fine line between chaotic dough and controlled fermentation.

-This Short comes from a longer Valentine’s sourdough session where I made:
+This post is inspired by a longer Valentine’s sourdough session where I created some delightful treats:

 Strawberry Shortcake Sourdough